The Bell Jar Summary

 I didn’t know why I was going to cry, but I knew that if anybody spoke to me or looked at me too closely the tears would fly out of my eyes and the sobs would fly out of my throat and I’d cry for a week.

-The Bell Jar, chapter 9
+The Bell Jar, Esther Greenwood, Chapter 9

 When she looks in the mirror, she sees a person behind bars beaten in jail.
 She dreams of becoming a writer, and Jay Cee will accept her manuscripts for print.
 Esther cannot pack her clothes for several days, and Doreen throws them under the bed.